kushagra10025/Very-Simple-Download-Manager/README.md

 Download managers are special programs and browser extensions that help keep large downloads downloading as they should and simultaneous ones organized.

+## Download Location

+The files are Downloaded in a **Download** folder in the Location where you Unzip and Keep the downloader file.

 ## Tech

 Dillinger uses a number of open source projects to work properly: